Learn how to manage your promo codes, from creating to editing and giving out specific permissions with the help of Kotobee Author.

 Managing library promo codes

 Promo codes are an alternative to user accounts in your library.
 If you would like to avoid the hassle of user emails, notifications, and password reset links, promo codes are definitely your choice.
 Instead of having users sign in with an email and password, they can sign in with a single code.
 Just like with users, promo codes only apply to private libraries.
 Public libraries by definition allow for anyone to access its books.

-Select Promo codes from the left column under Hosted Libraries.
+- Select Promo codes from the left column under Libraries.
 You will see a listing of all the promo codes in your system.

 Depending on the library permission settings, you can choose to show or hide unauthorized books from the promo code.
-The permission settings will control the view that is given to the promo code.
-It is worth first going through the Adjusting your library settings article before continuing this one.
+The permission settings will affect what the user with the promo code will see.
+It is worth first going through the Adjusting your library's settings article before continuing with this one.